eldaromv/eldaromv/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Eldar
 =============================================================================================================================

 I've been learning javascropt for a year.
 After my graduation, I realized that I want to work in IT sphere.
 About 6 months I've been learning Backend Java programming.
 But then I changed my mind and took courses of Frotend Javascript Developer.
 I'm still on my small stuyding way.

+💻 Frontend - development:
+• HTML and CSS layout
+• Setting up a development environment using Node.js, npm
+• Use code quality improvement tools (ESLint, Code Climate)
+• Use the version control system Git, GitHub
+• JavaScript, TypeScript
+• React
+• Git
+• Webpack

+🎓 Educational projects:
+* Brain Games
+Mind Games is a set of five console games based on the principle of popular mobile brain—boosting applications.
+Each game asks questions that need to be answered correctly.
+After three correct answers, it is considered that the game is over.
+Incorrect answers end the game and offer to go through it again.

+Link to the project: https://github.com/eldaromv/frontend-project-44.git

+Technology stack: JavaScript, Node.js, npm, ESLint, CodeClimate, Git, GitHub

+* File Difference Calculator
+The Difference Calculator is a program that compares two JSON or YAML files and shows the difference.
+The output can be in a stylish, plain, or json versions.
+"+" means that the element has been added,
+"-" means that the element has been deleted, unsigned means that the element will not change.

+Link to the project: https://github.com/eldaromv/frontend-project-46.git

+Technology stack: JavaScript, Node.js, npm, Jest, ESLint, CodeClimate, Git, GitHub, GitHub actions, Lodash, Commander

 👨‍🎓 Higher education: Pacific National University 2019-2023 Bachelor’s Degree in Linguistics Achievements related to studies: Participation in a conference on the culture of the countries of the studied language;